hashgraph/hedera-services/hedera-node/docs/design/app/workflows.md

    - If any HandleException is thrown, rolls back the complete stack and charges the payer.
 The payer is charged again because when stack is rolled back the previous charges to the payer are rolled back as well.
-   - If there is a `ThorttleException` thrown, stack is rolled back and payer is charged without serviceFee.
+   - If there is a `ThrottleException` thrown, stack is rolled back and payer is charged without serviceFee.
    - If there is any unhandled exception, stack is rolled back and payer is charged.
 The record is set to `FAIL_INVALID` status.
 6. **Track Utilization:** Tracks network utilization for the transaction handled